Weapon: Manufacture of weapons

-The arms industry is a global industry that involves the sales and manufacture of weaponry.
+The arms industry is a global industry that involves the sale and manufacture of weaponry.
 It consists of a commercial industry involved in the research and development, engineering, production, and servicing of military material, equipment, and facilities.
-Many industrialized countries have a domestic arms-industry to supply their own military forces - and some also have a substantial trade in weapons for use by its citizens, for self-defence, hunting or sporting purposes.
+Many industrialized countries have a domestic arms industry to supply their own military forces, and some also have a substantial trade in weapons for use by their citizens for self-defense, hunting, or sporting purposes.

 Contracts to supply a given country's military are awarded by governments, making arms contracts of substantial political importance.
-The link between politics and the arms trade can result in the development a "military–industrial complex", where the armed forces, commerce, and politics become closely linked.
+The link between politics and the arms trade can result in the development of a "military–industrial complex", where the armed forces, commerce, and politics become closely linked.

-According to research institute SIPRI, the volume of international transfers of major weapons in 2010–14 was 16 percent higher than in 2005–2009, and the arms sales of the world’s 100 largest private arms-producing and military services companies totalled $420 billion in 2018.
+According to research institute SIPRI, the volume of international transfers of major weapons in 2010–2014 was 16 percent higher than in 2005–2009, and the arms sales of the world's 100 largest private arms-producing and military services companies totaled $420 billion in 2018.

 Legislation

-The production, possession, trade and use of many weapons are controlled.
-This may be at a local or central government level, or international treaty.
+The production, possession, trade, and use of many weapons are controlled.
+This may be at a local or central government level or by international treaty.
 Examples of such controls include: